Un-9oon/APC_base-Process-Injection-Tool/README.md

 NOTE : This is online compatible to 32-bit windows .
 If you tried to inject code to 64-bit windows via this tool , it will likely crash your Program in which you have injected.

+To make your project work successfully , some points you have to keep in mind :
+1) Every time you reboot your system , its APIs memory addresses changes so if you reboot your system and tried to inject previous code , your code may not work properly or it probably crashes the program.....
+2) This project fetches the process running in background at that specific time , If you started injection and opened the target application after , then  injection may not work because it haven't captured the process in which you are trying to inject....
+3) If you tried to inject the malware in 64-bit architectured program , it may crash the program as it is not structured to work with 64-bit windows .......